PUNIT9NATH/XSS/README.md

 ### INSTALLATION

 ```
-(Please Install Katana into your machine to access the full potential of this tool)
 1. Clone the repository: git clone https://github.com/PUNIT9NATH/XSS.git
 2. Install the requirements file: pip3 install -r requirements.txt
 3. Run the xss.py file